Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Introduction

 \section{Introduction}

 Large Language Models (LLMs) like ChatGPT recently demonstrate general intelligence~\cite{bubeck2023sparks} and have been widely used as a foundation model in various applications~\cite{NEURIPS2022_9d560961, wu2023visual}.
 To solve complex tasks, multiple LLMs are further introduced to collaborate, with each targeting a different subtask or aspect~\cite{schick2022peer, park2023generative}.
-Interestingly, do these large models possess a spirit of collaboration?
-Are they capable of cooperating effectively towards a shared goal?
+Interestingly, do these LLMs possess a spirit of collaboration?
+Are they capable of cooperating effectively and performantly towards a shared goal?

-In this paper, we dive into the inter-consistency among LLMs, while existing work mostly investigates and presents the serious inconsistency issues within a single LLM~\cite{wang2022self,jung-etal-2022-maieutic}.
-We are motivated by our pilot studies.
-On the one hand, the viewpoints of LLMs are easily shifted.
-As shown in Figure~\ref{fig:intro}~(a), the proposition and opposition LLMs are showing different predictions, while the proposition quickly compromises with the less plausible answer of the opposition.
+In this paper, we dive into the inter-consistency among LLMs, complementary to existing work which mostly investigates the self-consistency issue of a single LLM~\cite{wang2022self,jung-etal-2022-maieutic}.
+Based on the observations, we highlight two main inter-consistent concerns for LLMs' collaboration.
+First, the viewpoints of LLMs are easily shifted.
+As shown in Figure~\ref{fig:intro}~(a), the proponent and opponent LLMs are showing different predictions, while the proponent quickly compromises with the answer of the opponent.
 To which extent do LLMs easily change their viewpoints, or adhere to their perspectives?
-On the other hand, when some LLMs remain steadfast in Figure~\ref{fig:intro}~(b), can a consensus ultimately be achieved for the shared goal?
+Second, when some LLMs remain steadfast in Figure~\ref{fig:intro}~(b), can a consensus ultimately be achieved for the shared goal?

-Inspired by the debate theory~\cite{evans2013dual}, we devise a \textbf{For}mal \textbf{D}ebate framework~(\textbf{FORD}) to systematically and quantitatively investigate the inter-consistency issue among LLMs.
-FORD allows LLMs to explore the differences between their own understandings and the conceptualizations of others via debate.
-This can not only encourage more diverse results, but also improve the performance by learning from each other~\cite{mayer1997debating}.
-We carefully design prompts and consider the unbalanced capabilities among LLMs for fair comparisons.
+Inspired by the debate theory~\cite{mayer1997debating}, we devise a \textbf{For}mal \textbf{D}ebate framework~(FORD) to systematically and quantitatively investigate the inter-inconsistency issue in LLMs collaboration.
+Based on FORD, we allow LLMs to explore the differences between their own understandings and the conceptualizations of others via debate~\cite{mayer1997debating}.
+Thus, the results can not only shed light to encourage more diverse results, but also make it possible for performance gains by mutual learning.